 We keep collecting data and have a knowledge base used internally.
 A knowledge base that tells us – for a specific target audience and certain price point; which publisher gives the best inquiry to bookings ratio.
 So the next time we have a similar campaign, we already begin with a very focused and high converting one.
 So the learning can be at a micro level (within the same campaign) and at a macro level (across campaigns and useful for future campaigns).

 Q. How frequently do you adjust the campaigns based on this data?

-A. We almost analyse these in real time and adjust our bids, media spends across publishers accordingly.
+A. We almost analyze these in real time and adjust our bids, media spends across publishers accordingly.

 Q. Has your dependency on client feedback reduced?

 A. Yes definitely, initially we would have the site visits report come to us weekly, sometimes monthly.
 By then, we would end up spending 80% of budgets.
-So the learning were mostly useful only for the next campaign.
-Today, with the newer reporting for one of our clients, we have been able to reduce down our cost per booking reduced by about 30% .
+So the learning was mostly useful only for the next campaign.
+Today, with the newer reporting for one of our clients, we have been able to reduce down our cost per booking reduced by about 30 %.